ananthamurthy/TimeCellAnalysis/TcPy/README.md

 ## Examples:
 ---------
 For the impatient, once you have installed the files, here are some things to do from the TcPy directory.
+In the examples below, We provide an example data file named *sample_synth_data.mat*

+You can substitute any other file for this example data file.
-In the examples below, the input data files are Matlab(R) version 7.3 files, organized as `[dataset][frame#][trial#][cell#]` These files can be generated from data analysis code, or from the synthetic data generation programs developed in this project.
-We provide an example data file named *sample_synth_data.mat*
+Input data files are Matlab(R) version 7.3 files, organized as `[dataset][frame#][trial#][cell#]`
+These files can be generated from data analysis code, or from the synthetic data generation programs developed in this project, described in the **rho-matlab** subdirectory.

 Here are the key script calls.
 Python must be Python 3.